VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

-Based on the characteristics of \trappedlocal{} from \S \ref{sec:approach_overview}, we should track the presence of a region which shows that the tool is trapped within a small UI subspace for an extended amount of time.
-For our second motivating example in \S\ref{sec:example}, one valid choice is the 50-minute region starting from the button click in Figure \ref{fig:ape_onenote_1}E. We accordingly optimize the following formula to find the boundaries $S_l$ and $S_r$ of the most suitable region on a given trace:
+Based on the characteristics of \TrappedLocal{} from \S \ref{sec:approach_overview}, we should track the presence of a region showing that the tool is trapped within a small UI subspace for an extended amount of time.
+For our second motivating example in \S\ref{sec:example}, one valid choice is the 22-minute region starting from the button click in Screen E of Figure \ref{fig:ape_onenote_1}b.
+We accordingly optimize the following formula to find the boundaries $S_l$ and $S_r$ of the most suitable region on a trace:

 In the formula, \textsc{Merge} denotes the operation of merging similar screens and returning the groups of merged screens.
 As the optimization formula suggests, we hope to find a suitable region such that it covers few distinct screen groups despite that the tool tries to explore diligently (by injecting numerous actions quantified by $r-l+1$).
-Then if $t_r - t_l \geqslant t_{\min}$, we regard that the \ineffective{} exploration region $S[l,r]$ can be reported.
-Accordingly in our motivating example, the choice of $S_l$ would be Figure \ref{fig:ape_onenote_1}F and $S_r$ would be the last instance of Figure \ref{fig:ape_onenote_1}G in the 50-minute region. $S_{l-1}$ corresponds to Figure \ref{fig:ape_onenote_1}E, and the destructive action is reported.
+Then if $t_r - t_l \geqslant t_{\min}$, we regard that the \expName{} region $S_{l,r}$ can be reported.
+Accordingly in our motivating example, the choice of $S_l$ is Screen F of Figure \ref{fig:ape_onenote_1}b and $S_r$ is the last instance of Screen G of Figure \ref{fig:ape_onenote_1}b in the 22-minute region. $S_{l-1}$ corresponds to Screen E of Figure \ref{fig:ape_onenote_1}b, and the destructive action is reported.

-Note that there can be more than one region exhibiting \trappedlocal{} behavior within a single trace, given the possibility for the tool to escape the UI subspaces where \trappedlocal{} behavior is observed.
+Note that there can be more than one region exhibiting \TrappedLocal{} behavior within a single trace, given the possibility for the tool to escape the UI subspaces where \TrappedLocal{} behavior is observed.
 In order to find all potential regions, we iterate the aforementioned optimization process on remaining region(s) each time after one region is chosen, until no more region can be divided.